Python SDK

 # Required

-api_key="sk_live_...", # API key (or TURINGPULSE_API_KEY env var)
+api_key="sk_...", # API key (or TP_API_KEY env var)

 # Data Capture

-capture_inputs=True, # Log function inputs
+capture_arguments=False, # Log function inputs (TP_CAPTURE_ARGUMENTS)

-capture_outputs=True, # Log function outputs
+capture_return_value=False, # Log function outputs (TP_CAPTURE_RETURN_VALUE)

 "password", "api_key", "secret", "token", "authorization"